-For example, high-quality men's wallet is created from full grain leather, while top grain leather is more readily available and is used for garments, bags, and jackets.
+For example, a high-quality men's wallet is created from full-grain leather, while top grain leather is more readily available and is used for garments, bags, and jackets.
 Genuine leather is also used but for lower quality commodity products.

 Chrome tanned Buffalo leather is commonly used in products like shoes where they are prone to a substantial amount of wear and tear.

 Leather fits the need; the need doesn't fit the leather.

 You cannot use Chrome tanned leather for a knife sheath as the chemicals used to create the leather does not react well to metals.

 We discussed a lot of topics in this short article, including leather types, how it is made, and how we can differentiate between various leather types.

 Although to be truly expert in identifying the suitable type of leather, you will need years of experience; this guide provides you with the most basic understanding of leather and its types.